However, some of the most common reasons for a child to be taken into care include:

 Another common form of abuse is substance abuse.
 If the parents or guardians suffer from a drug addiction or alcoholism, they are unfit to take care of a child as they naturally put less reliance on their parental responsibilities.
 If they cannot seek help and address their addiction in a way that keeps the child safe, social services will likely take this child into care initially on a short term basis, but this will then be assessed.

 Neglect can come in many forms – and if a child is proven to be neglected, this can lead to them being placed in the foster care system.
 Examples of neglect could include:

-If parents or guardians have been sentenced to jail, and there is nobody who can look after them while they finish their sentence, they will likely be put into care.
+If parents or guardians have been sentenced to jail, and there is nobody who can look after them while they finish their sentence, they will likely be placed into care.

-Whether this is dropping children off at a babysitter’s and never returning, or leaving the children at home alone for an extended period of time – abandonment will lead to children entering the care system.
+Whether this is dropping children off at a babysitter’s and never returning, or leaving the children at home alone for an extended period of time, abandonment from the birth parents will lead to the child entering the care system.

 Physical or mental illness of the parents or caregivers can lead to them not being able to look after their child – and either temporary or permanent foster care may be required.